fluid-checkout/fluid-checkout/readme.txt

 == Translations ==

-All labels and other texts added or changed by the plugin are translatable using the built in WordPress functions.
+All labels and other texts added or changed by the plugin are translatable using the built-in WordPress functions.

 Currently the plugin is translated into the languages below, and more are comming soon:

 * English (Default)
 * Portuguese - Brazil
+* German

 ** Comming soon **

-* Spanish - Argentina (soon)
 * Dutch (soon)
-* German (soon)
 * German - Formal (soon)
 * Italian (soon)
+* Spanish - Argentina (soon)

 ** Note: **
 Fluid Checkout is fully localized/translatable.
 This is very important for all users worldwide.